MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/plan-designer.md

 # Create business solutions with Copilot

-The Plan Designer is an AI-driven experience that creates a comprehensive business solution in just minutes.
-By simply describing your business problem in natural language and including images like a legacy app or process diagram, you will receive an outline of user roles and requirements.
-More importantly, it generates a complete Power Platform solution with components such as Dataverse tables, Power Apps with both canvas apps and model-driven apps, and Power Automate flows.
-You can iterate and further refine your business requirements to produce a more precise output tailored to your specific needs.
+The Plan Designer is an AI-driven tool that creates a business solution in minutes.
+Describe your business problem in natural language and include images like a legacy app or process diagram.
+You'll receive an outline of user roles and requirements.
+It generates a complete Power Platform solution with Dataverse tables, Power Apps (canvas and model-driven apps), and Power Automate flows.
+You can refine your requirements to produce a more precise output tailored to your needs.

 Accessible directly from the Power Apps home page, the Plan Designer guides you through a multi-step process to generate user roles, user stories, data tables, and the appropriate user experiences.